 2 Lewmar opening portholes with blinds.

-1 large panoramic window at deck level.
+One large panoramic window at the bridge deck level.

-4 ceiling halogen lamps with independent switches.
+Four ceiling halogen lamps with independent switches.

-Wall lamp on partition.
+Wall mounted lamp on partition.

 Electrical panel:

-Power supply: Standard circuit powered by:
+Power supply: The circuit is normally powered by :

 Battery charging:

-Via shore power 220 V and charger.
+Through shore power 220 V and charger.

-Navigation lights:
+Navigational lights:

 Lighting:

 Headroom under beams: 1.98 m.
-Functional space:
+Functional space :

-Formica worktop with moulded wooden edge.
+Laminated worktop with molded wood edge.

 Stainless steel sink.

-Storage below the stove.
+Storage under stove.

-Bottle storage along the wall.
+Bottle storage along the partition.

 Storage shelves along the hull.

-Storage under the sink.
+Storage under sink.

-Trash under the sink.
+Trash can under sink.

 Table capacity for 8 people.